bopen/c3s_430a_ecde_page_text/content/markdown/consolidated/Fire_Danger_Index_-_for_comparison_with_the_Australian_Mark5_rating_system,_1979-2019.md

-Fire Danger Index - for comparison with the Australian Mark5 rating system, 1979-2019
+Fire Danger Index - for Comparison with the Australian Mark5 Rating System, 1979-2019
 =====================================================================================

-# Fire Danger Index
+# Fire danger index

 ## Main